-The security device restarts automatically.
+The device restarts automatically.
 The upgrade is complete when the device displays the login page in the browser.

-h) To verify the version of the ScreenOS firmware, log into the security device and go to the Device Information section of the WebUI homepage.
+h.
+Verify the version of the ScreenOS firmware by logging into the device and locating the Device Information section of the WebUI page.

-- a) Make sure that you have the ScreenOS 5.4.0 firmware.
-For information on obtaining the firmware, see section Downloading New Firmware. - b) Log into device A.

-c) Save the existing configuration by executing the following command:
+- a.
+Make sure you have the ScreenOS 5.4.0 firmware.
+For information about obtaining the firmware, see "Downloading New Firmware" on page 26. - b.
+Log into security device A. - c.
+Save the existing configuration by running the following command:

-'''

 save config to { flash | slot1 | tftp }...

-'''

-- d) Run the TFTP server on your computer by double clicking on the TFTP server application. - e) On the security device, enter the following command:
+- d.
+Run the TFTP server on your computer by double-clicking the TFTP server application. - e.
+Enter the following command on the security device:

-save soft from tftp ip_addr_your_computer screenos_filename to flash
+save soft from tftp ip_addr screenos filename to flash